Ernye Ákos: Powerful baron

 Béla IV appointed Ernye as ispán of Nyitra Country in 1263.
 Because of the prolonged siege of Feketehalom, the Palatine Henry Kőszegi sent Ernye with an army of Cuman warriors to Tiszántúl, in order to hinder Duke Stephen's counter-offensive.
 The battle took place somewhere west of Várad (present-day Oradea, Romania) in February 1265.
 Ernye suffered a serious defeat and was himself captured by the enemy, Peter Csák's army.
 According to a royal charter, Peter Csák personally defeated Ernye during a duel.
 Another document says, his long-time rival Panyit Miskolc presented the fettered prisoner Ernye in the ducal court of Stephen following the clash.
 The king did not appoint a new ispán while Ernye was being held as a prisoner and after the Battle of Isaszeg in March 1265, the king was forced to accept the authority of Stephen in the eastern parts of the kingdom.
 On 23 March 1266, father and son confirmed the peace in the Convent of the Blessed Virgin on 'Rabbits' Island and Ernye, among others, was released from captivity.

 Following the release, he served as judge royal from 1267 to 1269 and possibly into 1270 based on information relating to his deputy.
 Besides that he also functioned as ispán of Vas County.
 After the death of king Béla IV and Stephen V's accession to the throne in 1270, Ernye did not lose his political influence despite the earlier conflicts with the new king.
 This lack of reduction in political power is demonstrated by the fact that he was able to participate in a campaign against Ottokar II of Bohemia that same year.
-Stephen V nominated him as ispán of Varaždin County in 1271 and again in 1272 and he also served as master of the treasury and ispán of Somogy County in 1272.
+He was one of the barons, who led a punitive expedition to the territory of the Duchy of Styria, avenging their incursions to Hungary.
+Stephen V appointed Ernye as ispán of Varaždin County in 1271 and again in 1272 and he also served as master of the treasury and ispán of Somogy County in 1272.
+Ernye acted as a testimony during the conclusion of the Peace of Pressburg between Stephen V and Ottokar II in July 1271.